 Row of chairs with five counselors, ask the experts & CX logos, question mark

-Students often worry about mistakes on their college applications affecting admission.
-Here are common things that experts suggest to look out for.
+Students often worry about errors in their college applications affecting admission.
+Here are the worst mistakes that experts suggest looking out for.

 John ChopkaJohn Chopka